-The Tab spoke to nine young people, who all say they’re not going clubbing when lockdown lifts.
-Whether over a year of not going out has made them realise how “toxic” clubs can be, they’re anxious about the whole thing, or for them clubbing has now simply lost its appeal, they’re in absolutely no rush to head back to the world of jeans and a nice top, VKs and grotty smoking areas.
+The Tab spoke to nine young people, who all say they’re not going clubbing.
+Whether 18 months of not going out has made them realise how “toxic” clubs can be or, for them, clubbing has now simply lost its appeal, they’re in absolutely no rush to head back to the world of jeans and a nice top, VKs and grotty smoking areas.

-This is what young people have to say about not going clubbing after lockdown ends and clubs reopen:
+This is what young people have to say:

 ‘I never realised how toxic club culture is’